vercel/next.js/examples/cms-wordpress/README.md

 To add [authentication to WPGraphQL](https://docs.wpgraphql.com/guides/authentication-and-authorization/), first you need to add the [WPGraphQL JWT plugin](https://github.com/wp-graphql/wp-graphql-jwt-authentication) to your Wordpress Admin following the same process you used to add the WPGraphQL plugin.

-> Adding the WPGraphQL JWT plugin will disable your GraphQL API until you add a JWT secret ([#91](https://github.com/wp-graphql/wp-graphql-jwt-authentication/issues/91))
+> Adding the WPGraphQL JWT plugin will disable your GraphQL API until you add a JWT secret ([GitHub issue](https://github.com/wp-graphql/wp-graphql-jwt-authentication/issues/91)).

 Once that's done, you'll need to access the WordPress filesystem to add the secret required to validate JWT tokens.
 We recommend using SFTP — the instructions vary depending on your hosting provider.
 For example: